 A firmer, wooden bed is equivalent to sleeping on the floor.
 Pretty simple right?
 Unfortunately, the floor can be too hard and dirty so we may need some type of cover/cushion.
 A yoga mat or blanket can be good options.
 You might want to avoid the thin ones so the hardness of the floor doesn’t get to you.
 Some areas of our body have bony prominences (less cushion) so that is no fun either.

 (As an Amazon Associate I earn from qualifying purchases)

 Here is what I use: a futon mattress.
 It is about 3 inches thick and feels as if you are sleeping on a regular firm bed but…without the bed.
 When you do not need it anymore, you can just roll it up and tie it into a bundle with the straps attached to the mattress.
 On move in/out day, that will be the bed you will be bringing to/from your apartment.
 Otherwise, you would need to rent a truck and bring people to help with moving a heavy mattress, heavy bed frames, various tools, etc. (This was from experience.)

 Moving in/out of apartments is not the most enjoyable of all experiences.
 The weight of various furniture would leave you sore for a couple days and moving can take several days to weeks.
-But, if you can somehow eliminate one of the heaviest pieces of furniture, that can save a great deal of time, money, and effort!
+But, if you can eliminate even just the HEAVY bed, you can save a lot of time, money, and effort!
 In addition, by replacing your usual soft, cushion beds with a more firm bed (or futon mattress), you can experience many health benefits.

 Of course, everyone’s bodies are not the same and may have different needs.
 If soft, cushioned beds have been working well for you, please continue to use it.
 This is for those who have back pain from sleeping and soft beds may have been the culprit.
 Click here if you also have issues with sleeping and NOT related to back pain.
 By making that change, this was what helped me and I hope this can help you too!